Impact

 Risk and Exploitability

 The CVSS score of 6.7 reflects moderate severity.
-No EPSS value is published, indicating limited publicly available evidence of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
-Attackers must have local access and the ability to trigger the Rich Text Edit rendering, so the attack vector is local via crafted RTF files.
-Exploitation requires that the attacker successfully induces a double free, leading to memory corruption and privilege escalation.
+The EPSS score indicates a probability of less than 1 % for exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+Attackers must have local access and the ability to trigger the Rich Text Edit control, so the attack vector is local via crafted RTF files.
+Exploitation requires that the attacker successfully induces a double free, thereby escalating privileges.

 OpenCVE Enrichment